9 Personal Paths to Success in Business by Funktional’s CEO

 9 Personal Paths to Success in Business:

 - Learn how to adjust your mindset: don’t focus on the goals too much.
 Goals tend to slip away, especially if they’re ambitious.
-If you base your internal sense of success on achieving particular goals, you won’t feel that success at all.
+If you base your internal sense of success in business on achieving particular goals, you won’t feel that success at all.
 Instead, focus on the now.
 Learn to search for and find joy in what you do in the now.
 Observe the little things that are easily lost in the day-to-day chaos of owning and operating a business, and be happy with every small win that you come across.

 - Try to feel and practice as much gratitude as you can.
 Feeling grateful activates the brain region that produces dopamine and simply makes you feel better and happier.
 It also helps to put things into perspective, especially when negative thoughts take over.

 - Focus.
 Do one thing at a time.
 And do it the best way you can.

 - Grit.
 If you don’t have it, build it.
 Without it, you will lose.
 A million things will happen along your journey, and half of them are going to be problems.
 You need to face them—but don’t look at them as roadblocks.
 They are an inevitable part of doing business and simply next steps on your road—mere obstacles that have been placed in your way in order for you to overcome them.